kervi/kervi/_doc/actions.rst

 Actions are distributed functions that may be called from anywhere in your kervi application.
-The framework handles process and network boundaries for you if your application is a kervi multiprocess application and/or uses kervi modules.
+The framework handles process and network boundaries for you if your application is a kervi multiprocess/multi device application and/or uses kervi modules.

 Define actions
 --------------